 Fiji - Agricultural SectorFiji - Agricultural Sector

-The government’s “Fiji 2020 Agriculture Sector Policy Agenda” aims to drive transformation of the sector to commercial scale agriculture.
+The government’s “Fiji 2020 Agriculture Sector Policy Agenda” aims to drive transformation of the sector to commercial scale agriculture, and to raise non-sugar exports by FJD $100 million (USD $47.3 million) in 2020.
 To encourage investment in agriculture and agro-processing, the government’s tax incentives include a tax exemption for any new businesses established before December 31, 2018.
 The length of the tax holiday is dependent on the level of capital investment.
-For investments of approximately USD$0.9 million (F$2 million) or more, companies are eligible for a 13 year tax holiday.
-Small and micro-enterprises with a maximum turnover threshold of approximately USD $235,000 (F$500,000) in selected sectors are also tax exempted.
+For investments of approximately FJD $2 million (USD$0.9 million) or more, companies are eligible for a 13 year tax holiday.
+Small and micro-enterprises with a maximum turnover threshold of approximately FJD $500,000 (USD $237,000) in selected sectors are also tax exempted.
 The importation of all agricultural items for commercial agriculture and agro-processing establishments is subject to zero duty.
 The government subsidizes the cost of fertilizer, feed, and chemicals through a fertilizer subsidy for non-sugar farmers, including ginger farmers, and farmers in the dairy and livestock sector.

 Investment, equipment, and supplies needed to expand and support these industries are in demand.
 The sector also faces a number of challenges including natural disasters, inadequate infrastructure, and high transportation and input costs.